History of the Soviet Union (1953–1964): Stalin's immediate legacy

-Policy Innovations by Beria
+Post-Stalin Interregnum

 Domestic policy

 As Deputy Premier of the Soviet Union, Lavrentiy Beria (notwithstanding his record as part of Stalin's terror state) initiated a period of relative liberalisation, including the release of some political prisoners.
 Almost as soon as Stalin was buried, Beria ordered Vyacheslav Molotov's wife freed from imprisonment and personally delivered her to the Soviet foreign minister.
 He also directed the Ministry of Internal Affairs (MVD) to reexamine the Doctors' Plot and other "false" cases.
 Beria next proposed stripping the MVD of some of its economic assets and transferring control of them to other ministries, followed by the proposal to stop using forced labour on construction projects.
 He then announced that 1.1 million non-political prisoners were to be freed from captivity, that the Ministry of Justice should assume control of labour camps from the MVD, and that the Doctors' Plot was false.
 Finally, he ordered a halt to physical and psychological abuse of prisoners.
 Beria also declared a halt to forced Russification of the Soviet republics; Beria himself was a Georgian.

 The leadership also began allowing some criticism of Stalin, saying that his one-man dictatorship went against the principles laid down by Vladimir Lenin.
 The war hysteria that characterized his last years was toned down, and government bureaucrats and factory managers were allowed to wear civilian clothing instead of military-style outfits.
 Estonia, Latvia and Lithuania were given serious prospects of national autonomy, possibly similarly to other Soviet satellite states in Europe.